matelakat/cookbook-openstack-network/files/default/README.md

 # Unit Testing

-Make a python virtual environment, install the requirements with:
+Make a python 2 virtual environment, activate it, and install the requirements:

-    mkvirtualenv hatool -p python2
     pip install -r test-requirements.txt

 Run the tests